daweibai/PCBS-langevo/README.md

     return produc
 ```

-and an iteration function, that takes the number of iterations and execute all the functions above over multiple iterations, and returns the utterance of the last iteration:
+- And an iteration function, that takes the number of iterations and execute all the functions above over multiple iterations, and returns the utterance of the last iteration:
 ```
 def iteration(n_of_iteration):
     for i in range(n_of_iteration):